codingholt/CoinGecko-CLI/README.md

 - [ ] Always include the last datapoint in the chart.

 - [ ] config file for preferences like which fiat currency.
+- [ ] option to change config file with a command

 - [ ] make nice readme

+- [ ] add price change @ trending coins